When buyers tour model homes in Kansas City, they usually fall in love with the…

 For Home Buyers:

-- If you’re working with a hybrid builder-developer, you may have more control over the process or more limited builder choices depending on the model.
+If you’re building on your own land, you’ll work directly with the builder, like Comerio Homes.
+If you’re building in a community, your builder will have purchased that homesite from a developer.
+If you are working with a hybrid builder-developer, you may have more control over the process or more limited builder choices depending on the model.

 💡 Tip: Want to build a custom home on your own land in the Kansas City area?
-Learn more about our Build On Your Land program.
+Learn more about our Build on Your Land program.

 For Real Estate Agents: